 I saw the second dermatologist and he looks me over and says to take betamethasone and spread it on my eczema like a lotion.
 This is compared to topicort and clobetesol which you’re supposed to add on each eczema “dot”.
 Which is absurd because I have hundreds of dots all over my skin.

 It was clearly a systemic issue, not a localized issue.
 I needed a systemic solution.

 Now, betamethasone is considered a weak to moderate corticosteroid.

-And after about 2 days of taking this, I do believe it got better.
+And after about 2 days of applying it like a lotion, I do believe it got better.

 I kept on taking it and my eczema finally calmed down and although I have “scars” for lack of better word, it seems to be gone as the itches have stopped and my insomnia is gone too.

 To me, it looks like my family doctor and first dermatologist were prescribing me corticosteroids that were way to strong.
 It was probably prolonging my eczema by irritating it and inflaming my skin.

 It’s now 8 months, and I stopped the betamethasone after about a month because almost all the raised eczema points have smoothed out, they aren’t itching anymore and for the most part it just seemed to have left a lot of marks on my skin but, otherwise it’s not bothering me anymore.

 So, for those of you taking this kind of medication (clobetesol or topicort) and suffering from eczema, maybe get a second opinion and find a dermatologist that specializes in eczema before taking a really strong corticosteroid.